developer-zebra/developer-zebra-site/src/mx/filemgr/index.md

 ---
 title: File Manager
-description: The File Manager allows an application to download, save and otherwise manage files on the device.
+description: 'The File Manager allows an application to download, save and otherwise manage files on the device.'
 layout: csp-detail.html
 mxversions:
   - text: MX 4.2